How Does the Feed-in Tariff Work?

 If you are eligible to receive the Feed-In Tariff you will benefit in three different ways.
 Not only will you receive a payment for the Generation tariff and the Export tariff, you’ll also reap big savings on your energy bills.

 By generating the electricity yourself to power your home appliances you do not have to buy all of your electricity from an energy supplier.
-And the less electricity you use, the more money you’ll make by exporting the generated energy to the power grid.
+The other big benefit is that you will actually make money from exporting the generated energy you don’t use to the power grid.

 Who do I receive the payments from?